Connecting the STM32 Nucleo board to your smartphone

 Step2: Select variables to be read from ADC_TemperatureSensor application

-To do so, you can select the variable name from the Resource View, drag and drop the variable to the Main Bundle in the IOTZ Explorer.
+Select the variable name from the Resource View, drag and drop the variable to the Main Bundle in the IOTZ Explorer.

-Then select each variable to setup the way the variable is handled by TapNLink:
+Select each variable to setup the way the variable is handled by TapNLink:

 - ubUserButtonPressed: Rename the variable to 'Enable'(Alias) ,and select Propose Submit to yes in order to be able to modify this value from the generated UI.